plawlost/yazzone/data/essays/mvp.md

 ## Two Kinds of Confidence

-The MVP pattern explains something about high achievers.
-The ones with healthy backgrounds assume the world is basically fair, that effort correlates with outcomes.
-They're surprised when things don't work.
+This explains something I've seen in people who make things happen.
+The ones from stable homes carry this assumption—work hard, get results, world makes sense.
+When it doesn't, they're genuinely shocked.
+Like the rules broke.

-The MVP kids have a different confidence.
-They assume nothing.
-They don't expect the world to be fair.
-They've already survived conditions where effort didn't correlate with love, where the rules kept changing, where they had to generate their own belief from scratch.
+MVP kids don't have that assumption to lose.
+They already know effort doesn't guarantee anything.
+They watched themselves be perfect and still not get consistency.
+The rules were never stable to begin with.

-This makes them resilient in ways that look irrational.
-They keep building when there's no external validation.
-They're comfortable with ambiguity.
-They don't need permission.
+So they're resilient in ways that confuse people.
+No funding?
+Keep building.
+No validation?
+Keep building.
+Ambiguity everywhere?
+Fine, that's just Tuesday.
+They never learned to wait for permission because permission wasn't coming.

-It also makes them bad at enjoying success.
-The machinery that enabled the climb doesn't know how to stop climbing.
-The threat detection that kept them safe doesn't know the war is over.
+The downside: they can't stop.
+The machinery that got them here doesn't have an off switch.
+You spend years scanning for threats, you don't just... stop scanning because things got good.
+Some part of you is still waiting for it to fall apart.

 ## What I've Figured Out